 The non-executive directors are entitled to be reimbursed for all reasonable travel, accommodation and other expenses incurred by them in connection with their attendance at Board or shareholder meetings or otherwise in connection with AFT's business.
 No retirement allowances will be paid to the non-executive directors on their retirement.

-The current approved fixed annual fees payable to non-executive directors are detailed below:
+The current approved fixed annual fees payable to non-executive directors are detailed in the table below.